Judge: ‘Shame’ on state for shirking mail voting order

 In her ruling last week, Lyle didn’t order Republican Secretary of State Tre Hargett’s office to create a new absentee application form with a COVID-19 option, though it still did.
 The judge’s ruling directed voters to select an existing illness and disability box.

 The judge said the state’s change ended up segregating COVID-19 absentee forms from those of other voters, something her order did not do.
+The state may have even caused a “chilling effect,” Lyle said.

 Plaintiffs attorney Steven Mulroy said it’s possible that segregating the ballots would allow the state to “disenfranchise” them if the state wins on appeal or if the expansion of mail voting is blocked during that appeal.
 The state has said that’s not the case, and that the new form only aimed to reduce voter confusion and limit risk of voters sending in incomplete applications.